tudelft3d/website/_posts/2017-03-30-phd-position.md

 ---

-We are looking for a new PhD to join our group.
+We are looking for a new PhD student to join our group.
 The project is in collaboration with the Dutch company [CycloMedia](http://www.cyclomedia.com) and different partners around the world.

 Deadline to apply is 2017-05-15, and [all details are available on that page]({{ "/jobs/phdcmt2017/" | prepend: site.baseurl }}).